replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/system-packages.md

 #### `ubuntu` (Optional)

-An array of the names of packages to collect information about if the OS is `Ubuntu`, regardless of the OS version.
+An array of the names of packages to collect information about if the operating system is `Ubuntu`, regardless of the version.

 #### `ubuntu16` (Optional)

-An array of the names of packages to collect information about if the OS is `Ubuntu` and the OS version is `16.x`.
+An array of the names of packages to collect information about if the operating system is `Ubuntu` version `16.x`.

 #### `ubuntu18` (Optional)

-An array of the names of packages to collect information about if the OS is `Ubuntu` and the OS version is `18.x`.
+An array of the names of packages to collect information about if the operating system is `Ubuntu` version `18.x`.

 #### `ubuntu20` (Optional)

-An array of the names of packages to collect information about if the OS is `Ubuntu` and the OS version is `20.x`.
+An array of the names of packages to collect information about if the operating system is `Ubuntu` version `20.x`.

 #### `rhel` (Optional)

-An array of the names of packages to collect information about if the OS is `RHEL`, regardless of the OS version.
+An array of the names of packages to collect information about if the operating system is `RHEL`, regardless of the version.

 #### `rhel7` (Optional)

-An array of the names of packages to collect information about if the OS is `RHEL` and the OS version is `7.x`.
+An array of the names of packages to collect information about if the operating system is `RHEL` version `7.x`.

 #### `rhel8` (Optional)

-An array of the names of packages to collect information about if the OS is `RHEL` and the OS version is `8.x`.
+An array of the names of packages to collect information about if the operating system is `RHEL` version `8.x`.

 #### `centos` (Optional)

-An array of the names of packages to collect information about if the OS is `CentOS`, regardless of the OS version.
+An array of the names of packages to collect information about if the operating system is `CentOS`, regardless of the version.

 #### `centos7` (Optional)

-An array of the names of packages to collect information about if the OS is `CentOS` and the OS version is `7.x`.
+An array of the names of packages to collect information about if the operating system is `CentOS` version `7.x`.

 #### `centos8` (Optional)

-An array of the names of packages to collect information about if the OS is `CentOS` and the OS version is `8.x`.
+An array of the names of packages to collect information about if the operating system is `CentOS` version `8.x`.

 #### `ol` (Optional)

-An array of the names of packages to collect information about if the OS is `Oracle Linux`, regardless of the OS version.
+An array of the names of packages to collect information about if the operating system is `Oracle Linux`, regardless of the version.

 #### `ol7` (Optional)

-An array of the names of packages to collect information about if the OS is `Oracle Linux` and the OS version is `7.x`.
+An array of the names of packages to collect information about if the operating system is `Oracle Linux` version `7.x`.

 #### `ol8` (Optional)

-An array of the names of packages to collect information about if the OS is `Oracle Linux` and the OS version is `8.x`.
+An array of the names of packages to collect information about if the operating system is `Oracle Linux` version `8.x`.

 #### `amzn` (Optional)

-An array of the names of packages to collect information about if the OS is `Amazon Linux`, regardless of the OS version.
+An array of the names of packages to collect information about if the operating system is `Amazon Linux`, regardless of the version.

 #### `amzn2` (Optional)

-An array of the names of packages to collect information about if the OS is `Amazon Linux` and the OS version is `2.x`.
+An array of the names of packages to collect information about if the operating system is `Amazon Linux` version `2.x`.

 ### Included resources